ldynia/archcolider/4.ADRs/012 Feedback System separation.md

 **Negative**: Because, content can be voulgar, admin would have to moderate reviews.

 **Neutral:** System will have to store images, therfore increasing costs of businesss operations.

+## Reason

+Incorporating 3rd party system might cause security breaches of personal data.
+Combersome gathering, aggregating and store of results.
+Requires coordinated way of storing and processing result.
+Managing permissions to create, add, and stop surveys might be challenging.